 Filter by theme:

-We’re excited to launch RISE (Reflect, Inspire, Support & Empower) – a new, CPD-certified system line management development programme which has been designed to help managers working in health and social care build confidence, navigate challenges and support their teams more effectively.
-RISE isn’t just another e-learning course, but a dynamic and interactive development journey, […]
+RISE (Reflect, Inspire, Support & Empower) is a new, CPD-certified system line management development programme, open to all health and care managers across South East London.
+Launched recently by the SEL ICS (Integrated Care System) People Programme, RISE helps managers build their confidence, navigate challenges and support their teams more effectively.
+Research shows that well-supported […]

 Free wellbeing sessions for primary and social care staff